Current Obsessions: Waterfall Edge CountertopsJuly 07, 2016

 Modernize Any Style

 Waterfall edges are not only for lovers of contemporary design.
 In fact, their sleek, clean lines complement both modern and traditional kitchen styles.
-Antico Cream is often incorporated into traditional designs, but a waterfall installation gives this kitchen a more modern edge.
+Silver Cloud is often incorporated into traditional designs, but a waterfall installation can give a kitchen a modern edge.